 Facebook and Twitter

-Bringing together scholars and practitioners in a relatively new field and involving art students an in-situ experience of participating in a social media-based discussion of creative practice, the Contemporary Social Media Platforms and Creative Practice 2018 panel is the second online panel in a series that addresses issues for creative practice in the constantly evolving social media infosphere.
+Bringing together scholars and practitioners in a relatively new field and involving art students an in-situ experience of participating in a social media-based discussion of creative practice, the Contemporary Social Media Platforms and Creative Practice 2018 panel was the second online panel in a series that addresses issues for creative practice in the constantly evolving social media infosphere.
 The first panel, Social Media Narrative: Issues in Contemporary Practice, was hosted by the Rutgers Camden Digital Studies Center in 2016.

 Kathi Inman Berens - Instagram Poetry